jackleemeta/al_downloader_flutter/README.md

 * automatically manages files without requiring to be specified a download path
 * based on [flutter_downloader](https://pub.dev/packages/flutter_downloader)

-## Installing
+## Integration

+> Native Config: same as [flutter_downloader](https://pub.dev/packages/flutter_downloader) native config

-add the line to your pubspec.yaml
+add the following line to your pubspec.yaml

 ```
 dependencies:
   al_downloader: ^1.0.9
 ```

-run the line with your commmand line
+run the following line with your commmand line
 ```
 flutter packages get
 ```

-import the line, then you can use al_downloader
+import the following line, then you can use al_downloader
 ```
 import 'package:al_downloader/al_downloader.dart';
 ```